NEW: Live Virtual Delivery Now Available

-The changing nature of governance in the global business economy means today’s directors and their boards must rethink the way they view and address strategy.
+The changing nature of governance in the global business economy means today’s boards of directors must rethink the way they view and address strategy.

 How you benefit